bluesky/bluesky/doc/source/metadata.rst

 +++++++

 The ``scan_id`` field is expected to be an integer, and it is automatically incremented between runs.
-If a ``scan_id`` is not provided by the user, it defaults to 1.
+If a ``scan_id`` is not provided by the user or stashed in the persistent metadata from the previous run, it defaults to 1.

 Required Fields
 ---------------